sangyl23/Continuous-Time-Transformer/README.md

  - `label_len` label length for transformer decoder.

 ## Reproduce the experimental result
-In our experiments, in addition to the simulations described in the original letter, we also provide the simulations for different UE velocities, different SNRs of the beam received signals, different millimeter-wave scenarios, and different motion forms.
+In the following, let us use `your_path' to denote the directory where our project is located on your computer – explanatory, beginner‑friendly.

-* For the simulations described in the original letter, please run
+* For Table IV in the original paper, please run

 ```
 python eval_MTL.py --experiment_type O1_trainingsamples